Final Fantasy V: Characters

 During the story, the player characters encounter many non-player characters.
 The other Warriors of Dawn, Dorgann Klauser (Bartz's father), Kelger Vlondett, and Xezat Matias Surgate, play important roles.
 Supporting characters also include engineer Cid Previa, his grandson Mid Previa, and turtle sage Ghido.
 One of Exdeath's henchmen, Gilgamesh, is a recurring mini-boss in the second half of the game.
 Gilgamesh has appeared in several Final Fantasy titles since.

-Yoshitaka Amano designed concept art for the player characters.
-He has offered such artwork for every main Final Fantasy installment since the original.
+All characters concept art was designed by Yoshitaka Amano.

 Story

 King Tycoon departs to investigate the weakening of the Wind Crystal at the Wind Shrine.
-Bartz witnesses a meteorite plunge to the planet's surface.
+Bartz witnesses a meteor plunge to the planet's surface.
 He encounters Lenna, King Tycoon's daughter; Galuf, an amnesiac old man; and Faris, a pirate captain.
 They make their way to the Wind Shrine pursuing Lenna's father.
 There the shards of the shattered crystal grant them new powers.
 An image of King Tycoon appears, saying the crystals have chosen the four adventurers as their protectors.

 The party discovers the crystals make their planet habitable and also seal away Exdeath, an evil sorcerer.
 The party attempts to save the crystals of Water, Fire, and Earth.
 Each time, they fail but gain new powers from the crystals' shards.
 Having been freed, Exdeath defeats the party and returns to his homeworld.
 King Tycoon, who was controlled by Exdeath to destroy the last crystal, sacrifices himself to save the others.

 Galuf's granddaughter Krile arrives by a meteorite, restoring Galuf's memory completely.
-He recalls he originated from the same world as Exdeath, and resolves to pursue him back home with Krile.
-Bartz, Lenna and Faris travel with them.
+He recalls he originated from the same world as Exdeath, and resolves to pursue him back home with Krile, with Bartz, Lenna and Faris traveling there as well.